- About Us

 Teams will participate in webinar.
 Teams will also have an opportunity to report on Consideration and Assessment activities they have conducted during the school year.
-Presenter will trouble shoot issues and present information on strategies for systems change related to AT Consideration and Assessment.
+Presenter will troubleshoot issues and present information on strategies for systems change related to AT Consideration and Assessment.
 Dr. Reed will provide instructions to teams regarding the April 15 assignments: completing two self-assessment matrices on AT Consideration and AT Assessment, compare to previous scores, and share results with ABLE Tech via email to email@example.com and Kimberly.firstname.lastname@example.org.